PatolinoSocks/pka-ml-prediction/README.md

 # pka-ml-prediction

-Academic Context: This project was developed as part of the MBA in Data Science, supported by the Center for Research in Applied Mathematics to Industry (CeMEAI), at the University of São Paulo (USP), Institute of Mathematical and Computer Sciences (ICMC–USP).
+**Academic Context**: This project was developed as part of the MBA in Data Science, supported by the Center for Research in Applied Mathematics to Industry (CeMEAI), at the University of São Paulo (USP), Institute of Mathematical and Computer Sciences (ICMC–USP).

-License: This project is intended for academic and research purposes.
+**License**: This project is intended for academic and research purposes.

-Author: Raphael Alvim, MBA in Data Science – CeMEAI / USP, Background in Chemistry and Computational Modeling
+**Author**: Raphael Alvim, MBA in Data Science – CeMEAI / USP, Background in Chemistry and Computational Modeling

 # Ordinal Classification and Regression of pKa Values using Machine Learning